Miltoniopsis bismarkii Dodson & D.E. Benn. 1989 Photo © Lourens Grobler

 Flower Size 1.3" [3.4 cm]

-Found in tropical rain forests at an altitude of 600 to 1800 meters in Ecuador and Peru with egg-shaped, laterally compressed, ancipitous pseudobulbs enveloped basally by several pairs of imbricating, distichous, lower leafless and upper leaf-bearing sheaths and carrying a single, apical, erect, oblong-elliptic, concave, keeled dorsally, acute, basally slightly narrowed light green leaf that blooms in the fall and winter on a erect to slightly arching, axillary inflorescence arising on a newly matured pseudobulb that has a few [4 to6] flowers
+Found in tropical rain forests at altitudes of 600 to 1800 meters in Ecuador and Peru as a medium sized, warm tro cool growing epiphyte with egg-shaped, laterally compressed, ancipitous pseudobulbs enveloped basally by several pairs of imbricating, distichous, lower leafless and upper leaf-bearing sheaths and carrying a single, apical, erect, oblong-elliptic, concave, keeled dorsally, acute, basally slightly narrowed, light green leaf that blooms in the fall and winter on a erect to slightly arching, axillary inflorescence arising on a newly matured pseudobulb and carrying a few [4 to 6] flowers

 Synonyms Miltonia bismarckii (Dodson & D.E.Benn.)
 P.F.Hunt 2000